 This longitudinal experience consists of one-two sessions/week at varying points during the residency year.
 The PGY2 resident will assist the ambulatory clinical manager in a variety of projects, monitoring department metrics, and leadership activities.
 The resident will also attend pertinent management meetings and huddles.
 This experience will allow for ongoing self-reflection of professional development and experience in clinical service management.

-Family Medicine Crooked Oak, Lincoln, Norlanco, Twin Rose, Internal Medicine, and Walter Aument Family Health Center are outpatient family medicine practices located throughout Lancaster County.
+Pharmacists are embedded in over ten LG Health Physicians family medicine practices throughout Lancaster County.
 Due to the geographical distribution of these practices, a wide array of patient populations are served.
-This includes patients with difficulty affording medications, geriatric populations, multiple comorbid disease states, Spanish-speaking, and varying degrees of health literacy.
-The resident will provide chronic disease state management to patients via collaborative drug therapy management (CDTM) agreements established with providers.
-Based on the patient encounter, various risk assessments and history, the resident will create a personalized treatment plan for each patient.
-Other activities may include, but are not limited to, patient education, responding to drug information requests, medication adherence screening, and provider/staff education.
+These include patients with difficulty affording medications, geriatric populations, multiple comorbid disease states, Spanish-speaking, and varying degrees of health literacy.
+Chronic disease state management is provided to patients via CDTM agreements established with providers.
+Examples of our CDTMs include, but are not limited to, diabetes, hypertension, COPD and asthma.

 The resident will be expected to complete both a primary research project and a medication use evaluation.
 At least one of these projects should be suitable for publication.